jones139/hdms/doc/INSTALL.md

 ## Configuration
 Edit hdms/app/Config/database.php (copy database.php.default if necessary) to match your mysql username and password etc.

+Create temporary storage directory and give the web server permission to write to it:
+`mkdir hdms/app/tmp`
+`sudo chgrp www-data hdms/app/tmp`

 Create data directory and give the web server permission to write to it:
 `mkdir hdms/data`